-Conspiracy to incite women to kill their unborn children, contrary to sections 315 and 198 of the Penal Code (2005 Revision)
+Conspiracy to incite women to kill their unborn children, contrary to sections 321 and 199 of the Penal Code (2006 Revision)

-A.B., and C.D., on divers days between the and the , at , conspired together and with other persons unknown to incite women being with child to administer to themselves noxious things with intent to procure the death of their unborn children.

-First Count

-Infanticide, contrary to section 197 of the Penal Code (2005 Revision)

-A.B., on the day of , at , caused the death of her newly-born child by stabbing it with a knife but at the time of the act she had not fully recovered from the effect of giving birth to such child and by reason thereof her mind was then disturbed.

-Second Count Infanticide, contrary to section 197 of the Penal Code (2005 Revision)

-A.B., on the day of , at , caused the death of her newly-born child by a wilful omission, that is to say wilfully neglecting to , at the time of the omission she had not fully recovered from the effect of giving birth to such child and by reason thereof the balance of her mind was then disturbed.
+sections 321 and 199 of the Penal Code (2006 Revision) PARTICULARS OF OFFENCE A.B., and C.D., on divers days between the and the at , conspired together and with other persons unknown incite women being with child to administer to themselves noxious things wintent to procure the death of their unborn children.
+30. STATEMENT OF OFFENCE First Count Infanticide, contrary to section 198 of the Penal Code (2006 Revision) PARTICULARS OF OFFENCE A.B., on the day of , at , caused death of her newly-born child by stabbing it with a knife but at the time of the she had not fully recovered from the effect of giving birth to such child and reason thereof her mind was then disturbed. act STATEMENT OF OFFENCE Second Count Infanticide, contrary to section 198 of the Penal Code (2006 Revision) PARTICULARS OF OFFENCE A.B., on the day of , at , cau the death of her newly-born child by a wilful omission, that is to say wilfuneglecting to , at the time of the omission she not fully recovered from the effect of giving birth to such child and by reathereof the balance of her mind was then disturbed. ully had